Veragin/Programing-class/GoodPractise.md

 ## use good naming of variables

 -   try to focus to naming of variables, that describe its meaning

 ## get, find, list prefix for functions

 while function has prefix:

 -   get => always returns an item or throws an error
 -   find => returns item or null
 -   list => return array of items or empty array

 ## null vs undefined

 -   null ... value, that i know is possible
 -   undefined ... value is missing
-sur